john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 **An object stores properties and functions with thier associated data.** In other words, objects are complex data types that bring together properties and elements into a single entity that helps organize code that belongs together as well as avoiding global variables.

 **A key benefit of objects is that they stay in memory.** When an object is created, memory is automatically allocated to memory in JavaScript (and we do not need to deallocate memory) as opposed to low level languages like C++ or C, in JavaScript you do not need to allocate or de-allocate memory because the language has something called a *garbage collector* which finds variables or constants that are no longer used and deallocates memory automatically.

+So what are some of the key features of objects?

 ------
 #### Objects are collections of key/value pairs.